brpandey/leetcode-notes/sys-design/hacking/31_social_network_graph_search.md

 ### 6. Write out service definitions, APIs, interfaces, and/or classes
 Bidirectional search

-Each vertex is represented by a Personllode, which maintains a dictionary of friends.
+Each vertex is represented by a Person Node, which maintains a dictionary of friends.
 The previous_node member variable is used to track the shortest path from the source vertex to the target vertex..

 The bidirectional search iterates through the forward and backward searches simultaneously.
-If an overlapping vertex if found, that means the shortest path has been found.
+If an overlapping vertex is found, that means the shortest path has been found.

 ### 7. Identify and Solve Potential Scaling Problems and Bottlenecks